zacherynolan/mfa-project/README.md

 3. Run `rails server`
 4. Open **localhost:3000** in a browser window
 5. Select **Sign Up** in the top right-hand corner
-6. Complete the required information and select **Create User**
+6. Provide the required information and select **Create User**

 ### Enabling 2FA
 1. Once you are registered and logged in, select **Hi, [your email]** at the top
 2. Select **Enable 2FA**
 3. Download **Google Authenticator** on your mobile device
-4. Inside of the authenticator app, scan the QR code
+4. Inside the authenticator app, scan the QR code
 5. Enter the six-digit OTP code and submit

 ### Disabling 2FA
 1. Select **Hi, [your email]** at the top
-2. Enter the six-digit OTP found in your authenticator app
+2. Enter the six-digit OTP code found in your authenticator app
 3. Enter your current password under **Current Password** and submit

-*Note, be sure not to delete the 2FA session from your authenticator app without first disabling 2FA in the banking app.
+*Note: Be sure not to delete the 2FA session from your authenticator app without first disabling 2FA in the banking app.
 Doing so will lock you out of your account.